PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ kops create cluster --zones=us-west-2c nodecookbookdeployme.com
 ```

-`kops` will generate a cluster configuration for us and write it to our S3 bucket.
+This command will generate a cluster configuration for us and write it to our S3 bucket.
 We can inspect this by navigating to the bucket and viewing the files that `kops` created.
-Note that at this point `kops` has only created the configuration, no other resources have been created in AWS.
+Note that at this point `kops` has only created the configuration.
+No other resources have been created in AWS.

 To actually deploy the cluster run:

 ```sh
 $ kops update cluster <domain name> --yes
 ```

-`kops` will now create a cluster for us on AWS, this includes booting up machine instances and deploying the Kubernetes container to the instances.
-Note that this command will several minutes to complete.
+This causes `kops` to create a cluster for us on AWS.
+Operations include booting up machine instances and deploying the Kubernetes container to the instances.
+Note that this command will take several minutes to complete.
 We can check our cluster status using:

 ```sh
 $ kops validate cluster <domain name>
 ```

-Now that our cluster is up and running on AWS it's time to deploy our system.
-On creating the configuration, `kops` created a file for us called `kubeconfig` in the `cluster` directory.
+Once our cluster is up and running on AWS it's time to deploy our system.

+When we created the cluster `kops` created a file for us called `kubeconfig` in the `cluster` directory.
 To control our cluster using `kubectl` we need to point our local tools to this configuration.
 We can do this using the `KUBECONFIG` environment variable.

 ```sh
 export KUBECONFIG=<path to kubeconfig>
 ```

-Once we have this environment variable set, we can run `kubectl` as in our previous recipes, only now it will point to our AWS Kubernetes cluster rather than a our local `minikube` instance.
-To check that everything is working correctly run the following:
+Once we have this environment variable set, we can run `kubectl` as in our previous recipes.
+Only now it will point to our AWS Kubernetes cluster rather than a our local `minikube` instance.

+Let's run the following to check that everything is working correctly:

 ```sh
 $ kubectl get namespaces